Shedjs/shedjs/README.md

 ## Initialization

 To get started with the framework, you must first include the core module located at [framework/module.js](/shedjs/module.js) in your project.
-This file contains the main logic that powers the framework’s functionality.
+This file contains the main logic that powers the framework's functionality.
 Once imported, you can create and configure your framework instance by providing it with two essential components:

-- **Initial Application State:** Defines the starting point of your app’s dynamic data, which the framework will manage and react to.
+- **Initial Application State:** Defines the starting point of your app's dynamic data, which the framework will manage and react to.

 - **Routing Configuration:** A mapping of URL paths to their respective components or views, enabling navigation and dynamic rendering within your single-page application.